JAMES: Normalizing Job Titles with Multi-Aspect Graph Embeddings and Reasoning: Abstract

 \section{Abstract}

-One of the most essential tasks needed for various downstream tasks in career analytics (e.g., career trajectory analysis, job mobility prediction, and job recommendation) is \emph{Job Title Mapping} (\emph{JTM}), where the goal is to map user-created (noisy and non-standard) job titles to predefined and standard job titles.
-However, solving \emph{JTM} is domain-specific and non-trivial due to its inherent challenges: (1) user-created job titles are messy, (2) different job titles often overlap their job requirements, (3) job transition trajectories are inconsistent, and (4) the number of job titles in real world applications is large-scale.
-Toward this \emph{JTM} problem, in this work, we propose a novel solution, named as {\m}, that constructs three unique embeddings of a target job title: topological, semantic, and syntactic embeddings, together with multi-aspect co-attention.
-In addition, we employ logical reasoning representations to collaboratively estimate similarities between messy job titles and standard job titles in the reasoning space.
-We conduct comprehensive experiments against {\em ten} competing models on the large-scale real-world dataset with more than 350,000 job titles.
-Our results show that {\m} significantly outperforms the best baseline by 10.06\% in Precision@10 and by 17.52\% in NDCG@10, respectively.
+In online job marketplaces, it is important to establish a well-defined job title taxonomy for various downstream tasks (\eg, job recommendation, users' career analysis, and turnover prediction). \emph{Job Title Normalization} ({\jtm}) is such a cleaning step to classify user-created non-standard job titles into normalized ones.
+However, solving the {\jtm} problem is non-trivial with challenges: (1) semantic similarity of different job titles, (2) non-normalized user-created job titles, and (3) large-scale and long-tailed job titles in real-world applications.
+To this end, we propose a novel solution, named {\ours}, that constructs three unique embeddings (\ie, \emph{graph}, \emph{contextual}, and \emph{syntactic}) of a target job title to effectively capture its various traits.
+We further propose a multi-aspect co-attention mechanism to attentively combine these embeddings, and employ neural logical reasoning representations to collaboratively estimate similarities between messy job titles and normalized job titles in a reasoning space.
+To evaluate {\ours}, we conduct comprehensive experiments against {\em ten} competing models on a large-scale real-world dataset with over 350,000 job titles.
+Our experimental results show that {\ours} significantly outperforms the best baseline by 10.06\% in Precision@10 and by 17.52\% in NDCG@10, respectively.
+To further facilitate the acquisition of normalized job titles for job-domain applications, our {\ours} API is available at: \url{https://tinyurl.com/james-job-title-mapping}.